ASE-Workshop-2023/tutorial/index.md

 > please contact the workshop organisers and alternative
 > arrangements will be made.
 >
-> If you want to run this tutorial on your own computer
+> If you want to run this tutorial on your own computer (**not** required for the Daresbury workshop)
-> then please see the [Setup instructions].
+> then please see the [Installation instructions](https://ase-workshop-2023.github.io/tutorial/installation).
 >
 > This tutorial assumes that you have no prior knowledge of ASE; it is
 > aimed at complete beginners.
 We do assume you have basic familiarity with